Mature Masculine

 Reverence

-Knowledge without reverence becomes arrogance: cold, manipulative, and cut off from the sacred mystery it serves.
+Knowledge without reverence becomes arrogance.
+It grows cold, manipulative, cut off from the sacred mystery it serves.
 Reverence without knowledge becomes helplessness, lost in uncertainty with nothing to offer.

 Reverence and the Magician

-Reverence is a steady, quiet recognition that reality is larger than any mind can grasp, always holding more than we can see.
+Reverence is quiet recognition that reality is larger than any mind can grasp.
 There will always be something unseen, something out of reach.

-For the Magician, reverence is not weakness or ignorance.
-It is the ground that keeps knowledge honest, anchoring insight to something wider, always reminding him that his wisdom has limits.
+For the Magician, reverence is not weakness.
+It is the ground that keeps knowledge honest.
+It anchors insight to something wider.
+It reminds him that his wisdom has limits.

 The Shadows of Reverence